 The first student to fill out their sheet with a line comes to the teacher as the winner.

 Students don’t want to be handcuffed in their classes.
 These mixer activities alleviate some of that stress.

-Each number on the small dice corresponds to a type of question – who, what, when, where, why and have you ever.
-The big dice is worth a point value.
+Each number on the small dice corresponds to a type of question – who, what, when, where, why, and have you ever.
+The big dice are worth a point value.

 Students roll the dice.
 When the student asks a successful question, they earn that value of points.
 Keep track of points in hopes this gets them talking.